sfmurat/Summarizer.JS/README.md

 # Summarizer.JS
-Summarizer.JS is simply a text summarizer for websites.
+Summarizer.JS is a simple text summarizer function for websites.

 ## How to use